-The plan has five cost-sharing tiers
+The plan has 5 cost-sharing tiers

-Every drug on the plan's "Drug List" is in one of five cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

 - Cost-Sharing Tier 1 includes Preferred Generic drugs.
-This is the lowest cost-sharing tier. - Cost-Sharing Tier 2 includes other Generic drugs. - Cost-Sharing Tier 3 includes Preferred Brand drugs. - Cost-Sharing Tier 4 includes Non-Preferred Brand drugs. - Cost-Sharing Tier 5 includes Specialty Tier drugs.
-This is the highest cost-sharing tier. - Tier 3: You pay \$35 per month supply of each covered insulin product on this tier.
+This is the lowest cost-sharing tier. - Cost-Sharing Tier 2 includes other Generic drugs. - Cost-Sharing Tier 3 includes Preferred Brand drugs.
+You pay \$35 per month supply of each covered insulin product on this tier.